Other Visualization Packages in Python

 Syntax here is very similar to before, with the addition of a call to

-function.
+the display function.
 For further examples see the mpld3

 gallery.